The Dudley Dynasty: Family Bonds Forged in Fire

 A Mission Doomed by a De Vere

 To block Princess Mary’s claim to the throne, John dispatched Robert to lead 300 armed men into Hertfordshire and arrest her.
 But Robert arrived too late.
-Mary had fled the day before, raised her own army in East Anglia, and gained a critical ally - John de Vere, 16th Earl of Oxford.
+Mary had fled the day before, raised her own army in East Anglia, and gained a critical ally: John de Vere, 16th Earl of Oxford.
 With Oxford’s support, Mary prevailed and was declared Queen.

 Robert’s first military command ended in utter and humiliating failure.
 He returned in disgrace to face the surrender and arrest at Framingham Castle in Norfolk of his father, his brothers, William Cecil and himself.
 The execution of Robert’s father and brother Guildford followed swiftly.